Suggested Emphasis: Encourage one another, just like Barnabas.

 Barnabas also travelled further north-west to Tarsus to find Saul (later known by his Roman name, Paul) and bring him back to work with the Antioch church.
 Saul would have fit in with this congregation because, since becoming a follower of Jesus, he had also been teaching about Jesus, maybe even some Gentiles (Saul Becomes a Christian).
 Barnabas and Saul worked together in Antioch for a year and many people began to follow King Jesus.
 It was here in Antioch that followers of Jesus began to be known by the description “Christians” (Acts 11:26).
 This might have been a name first said in jest or derision by outsiders but it is a name that stuck.

-One of the Jesus-followers from Jerusalem, Agabus, had the gift of prophecy.
+One of Jesus’s followers from Jerusalem, Agabus, had the gift of prophecy.
 This is the first time this gift is mentioned in the book of Acts.
 In the New Testament prophecy usually involves the proclaiming of God’s message but Agabus prophesied by telling about something that would happen in the future.
-In this case he prophesied about a famine that would strike the entire Roman world.
-The Christians in the Antioch church wanted to help their fellow-Christians who were going to suffer because of the famine.
+In this case, he prophesied about a famine that would strike the entire Roman world.
+The Christians in the Antioch church wanted to help their fellow Christians who were going to suffer because of the famine.
 They commissioned Barnabas and Saul to collect the funds in Antioch and take them to Jerusalem.
 The Jerusalem church seems to have acted as a collection point for funds to help Christians in the Judea region.
 Acts 11:30 is the first mention of “elders”, or church leaders, in the book of Acts.

 On a side note, years later Saul (by then known as Paul) and Agabus will meet again in Caesarea at the home of Philip the Evangelist when Paul was on his way to Jerusalem.
 At that time Agabus will prophesy about what will happen to Paul.